apache/apisix-website/blog/en/blog/2023/04/07/apisix-unity-group-q&a.md

 ---
 > Lukasz Biegaj, System Architect of Unity Group, shares the changes that APISIX has brought to their company in the interview.
-"Simple to use, powerful, and enjoyable to use." - This is the evaluation of APISIX by Lukasz Biegaj
+"Simple to use, powerful, and enjoyable to use.
+For projects using the APISIX, the time-to-market is considerably shorter and we - as a team or as a company - are able to deliver solutions more quickly." - This is the evaluation of APISIX by Lukasz Biegaj.
 <!--truncate-->

 We are honored to have Lukasz Biegaj, the System Architect of Unity Group, as our guest in this interview.
 Unity Group is one of the leading providers of e-commerce solutions in Poland.
 They have been facing the challenge of strong separation of roles, which has significantly increased their workload.
 This interview is presented in a Q&A format.
 Lukasz Biegaj will provide us with a detailed overview of the challenges that their company faced before adopting APISIX, the reasons behind selecting APISIX after comparing it with other alternatives, how APISIX resolved their pain points, and an overall assessment of their experience using APISIX.